Top Safety Improvement Measures for the 10 Most Dangerous Jobs in the UK (With Infographics)

 As for foresters their role is primarily involved in managing forests and protected areas.
 Taking care of ecological restoration, timber harvesting and more – this role is not for the faint-hearted when it comes to heights and wildlife.

 Both of these roles have become classified within our list of most dangerous due to some of the heavy machinery required, as well as the fact that these roles can involve working at unstable heights.
-For farmers, things like working with dangerous animals and livestock also pose serious risk.
+For farmers, things like working with dangerous animals and livestock also pose a serious risk.

 Workplace Improvements: For certain aspects of the job it is advised to work in teams or pairs.
 Things like working at unstable heights and shearing cattle for example.
 Training is also required in the specific role of the job but also in the use of the equipment too, for example, being trained to use the combined harvester safely, being able to use and adjust harnesses for climbing appropriately, etc.